Learn how to make a DIY Mr. Clean Magic Eraser for just pennies per sponge that have the same cleaning power as the store-bought ones.

 I remember the first time I heard about Magic Erasers.
 I was so excited to get one and try it out.
 When I got home from the store I quickly started using the magic erasers on just about everything.

-It took the marker on the wall off, it made my scuffed up baseboards look amazing, and it cleaned my bathtub in no time at all.
+It took the permanent marker on the wall off, it removed scuff marks from baseboards, which now look amazing, and it cleaned my bathtub in no time at all.
 I thought it was the most amazing thing for the first 30 minutes.
 After that, I was left with almost no sponge and just some little bits.
-I was so happy with how it cleaned but disappointed in how quickly it disappeared.
+I was so happy with how it cleaned all sorts of stains, but disappointed at how quickly it disappeared.

-After that, I would occasionally buy a Magic Eraser.
-I could sometimes find a sale or get a coupon for them but they were still fairly expensive.
-Usually, at the store, a 2 pack will set me back around $3.
+Afterwards, I would only buy magic eraser sponges if they were on sale or with a coupon.
+Even then, they were still expensive.
+A 2 pack will set me back around $3.
 A $1.50 for a disappearing sponge doesn't seem like that good of a deal.